zewwo/rpi_breathalyzer/README.md

 Raspberry Pi Breathalyzer
 ================
+Created by Kevin Nguyen

+**This project is currently on-hold and will begin again later in 2015**

 A breathalyzer is created by using a Raspberry Pi microcontroller and an alcohol sensor.
 By converting the voltage taken in by the alcohol sensor and converting it to a blood alcohol content (BAC), it allows a user to see the content.